IEC 60309: Colour code

-PC Electric (PCE) sell 250 and 400 volt class connectors in their "Series Midnight" range for use during entertainment events, with the intension that the black shells be less distracting from the performance.
+PC Electric (PCE) sell 250 and 400 volt class connectors in their "Series Midnight" range for use during entertainment events, with the intention that the black shells be less distracting from the performance.

 Keying

 Cables with 3P+N+E connectors.
 The upper, blue cable has 9h keying, while the lower red cable has 6h keying.

 In addition to the colour code, connectors are keyed in one of 12 positions to ensure that incompatible utilization voltages cannot be connected.
 Different voltage and frequency combinations are distinguished by the location of the earth pin (or a plastic projection called the minor keyway, for connectors with no earth pin), as shown in the following table.
 The earth pin can be in one of twelve locations, described by clock positions 1h through 12h, spaced at 30° intervals around the circle on which all the pins lie.
 The various positions are referenced from the view of the open side of a socket; the 6 o'clock (6h, 180°) position is at the same angle as the major keyway, and is oriented downwards.
 The major keyway is a projection on the plug shroud which aligns with a notch on the socket.
 The earth pin has a larger diameter than the other pins, preventing the wrong type of plug being inserted in a socket.